postmanlabs/labs-docs/v6/postman/sending_api_requests/working_with_tabs.md

 ---

-A lot of users might want to keep multiple requests open at the same time.
-The Tabs interface lets you do this.
-Any request you send (and its response) are local to the tab it's in, and you can switch to other tabs without losing the data in other tabs.
+ Tabs in Postman allow you to keep multiple requests open at the same time.
+You can send a request and receive a response in each tab separately and switch between these tabs without losing the data.
+To learn more about other tab-related behaviors in Postman, refer to the section [Settings](/docs/postman/launching_postman/settings/).
 Click '+' sign to open a new tab, as illustrated in the screen below:

 [![unsaved tabs](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Multiple_Tabs1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Multiple_Tabs1.png)